What you need to know before filing a Self Assessment tax return for 2018/19

 All your taxable income needs to be declared on your self assessment form.
 That includes earnings, dividends, pension payments, interest on your bank account, capital gains and rent from a buy-to-let property.

-It can be especially easy to miss something out if your financial situation is complex, so give some extra thought to this section to make sure you’ve included all your income.
+It can be especially easy to miss something out if your financial situation is complex.
+Give some extra thought to this section to make sure you’ve included all your income.

 Late or inaccurate filing